 When you’re training for life, QUALITY will always trump QUANTITY.

-- Training to failure causes more fatigue & longer recovery times (#shocking), especially when using higher volumes
+- Training to failure, although likely safe, causes more fatigue & longer recovery times (#shocking), especially when using higher volumes

 - This is likely bad because excessive fatigue & longer recovery times leads to a decrease in training volume, frequency, and intensity.